 For healthy and glowing skin that will last for decades to come, you can’t go past a healthy layer of sunscreen.
 Look for sunscreen that works against both UVA and UVB rays with an SPF of at least 30.
 Arm yourself with the ultimate skincare tool and wear it every day!
 Our favourites are Lancome UV Expert Youth Shield SPF50 Dermalogica Solar Defense Booster SPF50.

 – Never wear your makeup to bed!
 No matter how tired, lazy, or drunk you are, you should always do the bare minimum and wash your face before bed.

 – Be smart with the makeup you wear.
 Choose products that say “nonacnegenic” or “noncomedogenic” on the label, and try and choose water-based products over oil-based where possible.

 – Try to avoid habits that can damage your skin.
 These include picking at skin, popping pimples (we’re all guilty of it), smoking, or using harsh and irritating products.

 – Eat smart!
-Eat fruits and vegetables for much needed vitamins, minerals and antioxidants, and make sure you’re getting enough lean protein (whether you choose to eat meat, beans, or eggs).
+Eat fruits and vegetables for much-needed vitamins, minerals and antioxidants, and make sure you’re getting enough lean protein (whether you choose to eat meat, beans, or eggs).
 Avoid foods that are high in cholesterol3, trans fats, saturated fat, sugar, or salt.
 And of course – drink plenty of water!

 – Get plenty of rest to stay in good health.
-More than just beneficial for your skin, rest is often the first defense we have against getting sick or feeling run down.
+More than just beneficial for your skin, rest is often the first defence we have against getting sick or feeling run down.
 Relax when you can and take time to treat yourself!